Natural Helpers

 Engaging in an immersive activity (like downhill skiing!)

 Each participant spends at minimum 57 hours in the program.
-This does not include extracurriculars they choose to take on or mentorship.
-During the session Fellows will network with over 25+ community partners, 12 CBO’s, 2 Government agencies and 5 private businesses.
+This does not include extracurriculars they choose to take on or one-on-one mentorship.
+During the session Fellows will network with over 50+ community partners, CBO’s, Government Agencies and private businesses.

 Fellowship Details